Full Body Structural Balance Part 2

 This is a full body workout designed to be performed twice a week for 3 weeks.
-We will often start clients on a program like this as it addresses potential weak areas and provides great preparation for the more demanding sessions to come.
+We will often start personal training clients on a program like this as it addresses potential weak areas and provides great preparation for the more demanding sessions to come.

 The exercises are paired in a super set manner – with a lower body movement paired with an upper body one.